Rihanna gets apology from Stephen A. Smith over Beyoncé Super Bowl comments

 — Stephen A Smith (@stephenasmith) January 18, 2023

-Smith described Bey’s Super Bowl outings as “two of the greatest shows that I’ve ever seen”, and that the headliners who follow have “got to measure up to that”.
+Smith described Bey’s Super Bowl outings as “two of the greatest shows that I’ve ever seen”, and said that the headliners who follow have “got to measure up to that”.

 “I meant it as no disrespect to Rihanna.
 I know she’s phenomenal,” he explained.
 “And she’s my sister.
 Nothing but love for her.
 But Beyoncé is my sister too!
 I got love for both of them.